 Fourth Step.
 Hit Cancel to turn off saute function.
 Add, green beans, salt, and pepper (we like lots of pepper 😉 ).

 Fifth Step.
-Place lid on IP and turn to locked position.
-Make Sure the valve is set to closed, if necessary on your pressure cooker.
-Set to manual high pressure for 5 minutes and cook green beans until tender. – See cooking times below preferred doneness.
+Place lid on IP and turn to the locked position.
+Make Sure the valve is set to the closed position, if necessary on your pressure cooker.
+Set to manual high pressure for 5 minutes and cook green beans until tender. – See cooking times below for preferred doneness.

 HOW LONG DO YOU COOK INSTANT POT GREEN BEANS?